The Federal Government will Become America's Model Employer for the 21st Century.

 See the latest tweets on our Twitter feed, like our Facebook pages, watch our YouTube videos, and page through our Flickr photos.

 The Office of the Executive Secretariat (OES) is responsible for the administrative management and support for the Office of the Director and other executive offices.
-Responsibilities include coordination and review of agency correspondence, policy and program proposals, regulations and legislation.
-The OES also manages the agency’s international affairs program coordinating meetings and the transfer of information between OPM officials and foreign delegations.
-The organization is composed of the following subcomponents:
+Responsibilities include coordination and review of agency correspondence, policy and program proposals, and regulations and legislation.
+The OES also manages the agency’s international affairs program, coordinating meetings, and the transfer of information between OPM officials and foreign delegations.
+The organization is composed of the following subcomponents; Correspondence Management, Resource Management, International Affairs, and Regulatory Affairs.

 The OES correspondence management team receives and processes all letters, memorandums, and official requests that are sent to the Office of the Director by Federal agencies or the general public.
 In addition, the team oversees the routing and clearance of any correspondence, documents, personnel actions or reports that must be reviewed, approved, or signed by the Director's Office.
 The team also handles all approval, archiving, and routing tasks in OPM's Document Management System for senior OD staff.